 Single Customer Account

 The Single Customer Account (SCA) programme of work from HMRC is a long-term initiative to create a single digital platform for taxpayers to interact with HMRC.
-The SCA will replace the current system of multiple websites and portals, and will provide taxpayers with a single place to manage their tax affairs.
+The SCA aims to replace the current system of multiple websites and portals, and will provide taxpayers with a single place to manage their tax affairs.

-The SCA programme of work is still in its early stages, but HMRC has set out a number of key objectives for the project.
+HMRC has set out a number of key objectives for the project.
 These objectives include:

 • Making it easier for taxpayers to manage their tax affairs: The SCA will provide taxpayers with a single place to view and manage their tax information, pay their taxes, and communicate with HMRC.